Learn about the 5% VAT rate for building services and how it applies to rooflights. Ensure compliance and proper cost management.

 Following the advice of HMRC, ‘the reduced rate only applies to materials you provide along with the service of incorporating them into the building’.

-For full guidance on this matter please refer to the following:
+For full guidance on this matter please refer to this site

 Section 13.3 of this advice gives the HMRC meaning of ‘incorporated’ and it is this section, which determines that we must charge the full rate as Stella Rooflight does not offer any kind of installation service.